169th Fighter Wing: Tactical Air Command

 With the phase-down of continental air defenses in the 1970s, the 169th was transferred to Tactical Air Command (TAC), and was re-designated a Tactical Fighter Group.
-The 157th Tactical Fighter Squadron began to receive A-7D Corsair II subsonic tactical close air support aircraft from Tactical Air Command units that were preparing to receive the new A-10 Thunderbolt II.
-Receiving its aircraft from the 354th TFW at Myrtle Beach AFB and the 355th TFW at Davis-Monthan AFB, Arizona.
-The aircraft had excellent accuracy with the aid of an automatic electronic navigation and weapons delivery system.
+The 157th Tactical Fighter Squadron began to receive A-7D Corsair II subsonic tactical close Air Support aircraft from Tactical Air Command units that were preparing to receive the new A-10 Thunderbolt II.
+The unit received its aircraft from the 354th TFW at Myrtle Beach AFB and the 355th TFW at Davis-Monthan AFB, Arizona.
+The aircraft utilized an automatic electronic navigation and weapons delivery system.
 Although designed primarily as a ground attack aircraft, it also had limited air-to-air combat capability.
 In 1982, the 157th received new twin-seat A-7K trainers.